microsoft/azure-function-flex-open-ai/docs/workshop.md

 Welcome to this Azure Functions Workshop.
 You'll be experimenting with Azure Functions service in multiple labs to achieve a real world scenario.
 You will use the Azure Functions Flex consumption plan for all of these labs which contains the latest features of Azure Functions.
 Don't worry, this is a step by step lab, you will be guided through the whole process.

 During this workshop you will have the instructions to complete each steps.
-It is recommended to search for the answers in provided resources and links before looking at the solutions placed under the '📚 Toggle solution' panel.
+The solutions are placed under the '📚 Toggle solution' panel.

 <div class="task" data-title="Task">